 I always had the same question when I read about these technologies: Why should it take the threat of an alien invasion for humanity to develop them?
 I’m not advocating for curvature propulsion and fusion-based rockets.
 The point isn’t that Liu has identified the correct means on all the scientific questions, instead it’s about the goals.
 It shouldn’t take an alien threat to push us towards cheap energy and solar system exploration.

-I quite identify with the themes of The Great Stagnation, and the saying that we’ve had lots of progress in the world of bits but not so much in the world of atoms.
+I quite identify with the themes of The Great Stagnation, and the idea that we’ve had lots of progress in the world of bits but not so much in the world of atoms.
 And I wonder if Liu Cixin’s imagination is a result of personally witnessing rapid economic growth and regular scientific milestones.
 Arthur C. Clarke was born in 1917, and Isaac Asimov was born in 1920.
 When they were young, they witnessed the development of the Manhattan Project and experienced postwar prosperity.
 24 years after the Trinity Test, they saw the Apollo Project deliver three men to the moon.

 Liu Cixin was born in 1963; liberal reforms began in 1979, and especially in the last decade, Liu has been heavily exposed to domestic scientific milestones.
 These include China’s space projects (Tiangong, Long March, Shenzhou), deep sea exploration (the Jiaolong submersible), better telescopes (Tianyan), and gleaming new bridges, trains, and cities.
 I’m not saying that other space programs have done nothing, instead that they don’t get as much domestic publicity as China’s media is able to muster.
 Liu has been compared to Clarke and Asimov in writing “classical” science fiction; I wonder if these authors all focused on writing about technological advances, instead of dystopian societies, because they all witnessed rapid progress.
 If so, let’s hope that more people in developing countries get into writing science fiction, and not leave it all to comfortable authors in rich countries.